haydonbawden/free-react-tailwind-admin-dashboard/README.md

 ## Overview

 > **⚠️ PRODUCTION READINESS:** This application is currently **NOT production ready**.
 Please review the [Production Readiness Report](./PRODUCTION_READINESS_REPORT.md) for a comprehensive assessment of what needs to be completed before deploying to production.
-Key missing items include automated testing, CI/CD pipeline, authentication guards, and comprehensive error handling.
+Baseline testing, CI, error boundaries, and authentication guards have been added, but coverage is limited and additional hardening is required before launch.

 Contract Reviewer is a well-architected application that combines modern web technologies with AI capabilities to deliver: